TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   ``${PARENT_PACKAGE_NAME}_ENABLE_TESTS=ON``.

 The contents of a TriBITS Subpackage are almost identical to those of a TriBITS Package.
-The differences are described below and in `How is a TriBITS Subpackage is different from a TriBITS Package?`_.
+The differences are described below and in `How is a TriBITS Subpackage different from a TriBITS Package?`_.

 For more details on the definition of a TriBITS Package (or subpackage), see: